jroivas/sic/sic.md

 # Integer sizes

-Traditionally int size may be different according the system where it's compiled into.
+Traditionally in C the size of `int` may be different according the system where it's compiled into.
-We specify size of all types specificly:
+We specify size of all types explicitly:

 - 8 bits: char == unsigned char
 - 8 bits: byte and unsigned byte